Photo Gallery: Stylish Family Home Makeover

 The front hall stank of cigarette smoke and was covered in wallpaper that "looked like the after-effects of a forest fire."

-Hand-screened wallpaper in a monochromatic print makes a big statement.
+Hand-screened wallpaper in a monochromatic print makes a big statement in this front hallway.
 Painted woodwork instantly refreshes the room, while black stair treads and handrail play up the bold black-and-white colour scheme.
 A weathered bench and low-hung art create a focal point under the stairs, while mini hexagonal floor tiles add texture.

 Dark wood trim around the windows and baseboards were dating this space.
 Tanya knew that a fresh coat of paint, some new tiles and punchy furniture would easily update her living room.